patriciajeanperez/liferay-docs/discover/portal/articles-dxp/03-collaboration/01-managing-documents-and-media/03-using-a-sharepoint-repository/00-sharepoint-intro.markdown

 $$$

-Liferay Connector for SharePoint REST provides these key benefits:
+Liferay Connector for SharePoint provides these key benefits:

 - Reading/writing documents and folders
 - Document check-in, check-out, and undo check-out